Students must be formally admitted to The University of Scranton, in order to register for any graduate courses.

 - Within two years after completing the first program: the Second Degree or Program Request Form and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton;

-- Between two and five years after completing the first program: the Second Degree or Program Request Form, new application and fee and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton.
+- Between two and five years after completing the first program: the Second Degree or Program Request Form, new application and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton.

 - Initiation of a new graduate program of study in a different area and within five years of completing the first program requires the following: